Oxygen sensor versus air fuel ratio sensor

-What are the biggest difference between an Oxygen sensor and an air fuel ratio sensor?
+Learn the difference between an oxygen sensor and an Air fuel ratio sensor

 Wideband air fuel ratio sensor operation